Isetta-Team/Isetta-Website-Raw/docs/blogs/week-2.md

 ## Graphics

 Last week, we proved that Horde3D can satisfy our needs by making a simple demo.
 This week, we moved on to making a wrapper that would integrate it into our engine architecture and make it more accessible for our users.
-At the same time, we found that GLFW (the dependency brought in by Horde3D) can also handle input events, including those from game controllers, so we also started wrapping that into our game engine.
+At the same time, we found that GLFW[^548] (the dependency brought in by Horde3D) can also handle input events, including those from game controllers, so we also started wrapping that into our game engine.

+[^548]: **GLFW** is a library utility for creating windows and receiving input from the window.

 In the original design of our modules, we assumed that each module should be self-contained and have no dependency on other modules.
 Thus, the constructor should be completely empty and the `StartUp()` function should take no external parameters.
 However, GLFW disproves this assumption.